cardano-community/guild-operators/docs/docker/tips.md

 Once executed the container as a deamon with attached tty you are then able to enter the container by using the flag `-dit` .

-While if you have a hook within the continer console, use the following command (change `CN` with your container name):
+While if you have a hook within the container console, use the following command (change `CN` with your container name):

 ```bash
 docker exec -it CN bash